What do butterflies and tornadoes have in common? 🙂

 These, independent of the histogram chart, are also grouped into buckets of ages starting with 18 and incrementing by 10.
 The specifics of the grouping depend on the dataset.
 In this case, it makes perfect sense to do this way.

-After some manual alignment and sizing of the charts for readability, I added the center labels for the same groups as they represent in the pivot tables.
+After some manual alignment and sizing of the charts for readability, I added the center labels for the same groups as they appear in the pivot tables.
 Finally, I inserted a slicer for Sport field.
 Then connected the slicer to both male and female pivot tables…so that both charts are updated when the slicer changes.
 At this point, we have the final butterfly chart in Excel:

 To see how it works with user-interaction, see the clip below: